You are here:

 Custom stackups require a custom quote at this time and can not be instantly quoted through the platform.

 In the Custom stackup section, you can also specify the material used for your substrate.
-At this time FR4-TG175, Rogers 4003C, Rogers 4350B, and Rogers 4450B is supported in the platform.
+At this time FR4-TG175, Rogers 4003C, Rogers 4350B, and Rogers 4450B are supported in the platform.
 If you require material or a stackup that you can not define in the interface please let our support team know so we can get you a quote for your PCB Assembly right away.